Bartlesville Radio » News » Bartlesville Woman Injured in Collision in Kay County

 OHP says occupants of the Kia were involved in a verbal altercation.

-OHP reports that Sara Marsh jumped from the Kia hitting the ground. with Tyler Scott Gorr, 18, of Shidler, who was driving another vehicle westbound on SH-11, struck Marsh in the westbound lane.
+OHP reports that Sara Marsh jumped from the Kia hitting the ground.
+Tyler Scott Gorr, 18, of Shidler, was driving another vehicle westbound on SH-11 and struck Marsh in the westbound lane.

 Marsh was taken by Air Evac to Wesley Medical Center in Wichata, KS.
 Admitted in critical condition with multiple injuries sustained.